Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 The batter will become rich, shiny and smooth.

-Allow to cool completely before removing the cake from the cake pan.
+Allow cooling completely before removing the cake from the cake pan.

 Dust generously with confectioner sugar just before serving.